RoboticAgents/course-information/README.md

 The above statement, of course, also applies to online forums such as Stack Overflow, et al.

-#### Classroom ethics
+#### Classroom Ethics

 The discipline of computer science, like many others, encourages its members to act according to discipline-specific ethics.
 I encourage you to take time to review the Association for Computing Machinery (ACM) [Code of Ethics](https://www.acm.org/binaries/content/assets/about/acm-code-of-ethics-booklet.pdf).

-In addition, students in this class are required to act within the bounds established by the [Course Community Guidelines](https://github.com/CMPSC403-AlleghenyCollege-Fall2021/community_guidelines).
-Each violation to the course guidelines will result in a warning from the instructor; after two such warnings, the grade of the assignment during which a violation was detected will be reduced.
+In addition, students in this class are required to act within the bounds established by the [Course Community Guidelines](https://github.com/CMPSC-311-Allegheny-College-Fall-2022/community_guidelines).

 ### Assistance